HL7/davinci-crd/src/pagecontent/hooks.md

 #### Configuration
-Each hook services provided by a payer might support multiple different types of coverage requirements checking.
+Each CDS Hook service provided by a payer might support multiple different types of coverage requirements checking.
 For example, a payer might return information about:

 *  Is pre-authorization required?
 *  Are there recommended alternative therapies?
-*  Are there best practices associated with this therapy that are expected to be adhered to
+*  Are there best practices associated with this therapy that are expected to be adhered to?
 *  Are there internal documentation requirements?
 *  Are there forms required for inclusion with pre-auth?
 *  Are there forms required for inclusion with claims submission?